 Water consumption is used primarily for two purposes, drinking water and daily cleaning.
 There is no running water facility in our office.
 Water consumed is mainly municipal water supplied by the Water Supplies Department.
-We did not encounter any problems in terms of sourcing water that is fit for purpose during the year ended 31 March 2022.
+We did not encounter any problems in terms of sourcing water that is fit for purpose during the year ended 31 March 2023.
 Our Group considers our consumption of water is insignificant.
 Our target is to keep the water consumption intensity at a stable level with less than 10% increase each year.
-During the year ended 31 March 2022, the Group orders distilled water from suppliers for staff's drinking along with issuing a notice to remind employees to cherish drinking water.
-The increase in intensity by approximately 20% from 0.0015 m3/sq.ft. for the year ended 31 March 2021 to 0.0018 m3/sq.ft. for the year ended 31 March 2022 is due to the increase in number of staff while the office area remained unchanged.
+During the year ended 31 March 2023, the Group ordered distilled water from suppliers for staff's drinking along with issuing a notice to remind employees to cherish drinking water.
+The decrease in intensity by approximately 22% from 0.0018 m3/sq.ft. for the year ended 31 March 2022 to 0.0014 m3/sq.ft. for the year ended 31 March 2023 is due to the increase in office area which is partially net off by the increase in number of staff.

-For the year ended 31 March 2022, the total water consumption performance and its intensity of the Group is as follows:
+For the year ended 31 March 2023, the total water consumption performance of the Group and its intensity is as follows:

-Water Consumption 2022 2021
+Water Consumption 2023 2022

-Water consumption (m3) 6.03 5.19
+Water consumption (m3) 8.30 6.03

 Intensity (per floor area m3/sq. ft.)
-0.0018 0.0015
+0.0014 0.0018